NAlexPear/personal-page/blog/_posts/2015-02-16-barleycakes-and-water-and-weightlifting.md

 So how do we find our own "barley cakes and water" attitude in the midst of focused pursuit?

 The best practice I've ever had for this attitude came from coaching competitive weightlifters.
-There's something incredibly addicting to the rush one fails when you conquer an inanimate object, whose only purpose is to be heavy, and who's only defeat comes by being thrown into the air.
+There's something incredibly addicting to the rush one feels when you conquer an inanimate object, whose only purpose is to be heavy, and whose only defeat comes by being thrown into the air.
 In the world of weightlifting, as in the world of starting and building new things, the obstacle (in this case, a barbell) wins more often than not.
 And it can be an emotional rollercoaster in much the same way... a personal best and new gym record